DBBUILD

 Loading BCP Files

-Note that AbaPerls system tables are never loaded through BCP, but will be repopulated with the objects and subsystems that are included in the build.
+Note that AbaPerls system tables are never loaded through BCP, but they will be repopulated with the objects and subsystems that are included in the build.

 DBBUILD determines the format of the BCP files in this way:

-1. If there is a tbl.FMT, DBUILD will use this file as a format file.
+1. If there is a tbl.fmt, DBUILD will use this file as a format file.
 (Typically this file would have been generated by DOBCP).

-2. If DBBUILD can find the strings @!@ on the first line or the string <-> on the second line, DBBUILD will assume these command-line switches for BCP: -c -t@!@ -r"\n<->\n".
+2. If DBBUILD can find the string @!@ on the first line or the string <-> on the second line, DBBUILD will assume these command-line switches for BCP: ‑c ‑t@!@ ‑r"\n<->\n".
 (This is the character format used by DOBCP.)

-Overall the use of format files is recommended.
+Overall, the use of format files is recommended.
 For instance, if you move data from one collation to another and use native format, you need to use format files to describe the BCP files correctly.
 (Note that sql_variant columns will retain their collation, since for them the collation is part of the data.)

 DBBUILD runs BCP with a batch size of 1000, and uses the -E switch if required to maintain IDENTITY values.